luoqiaoen/Kaggle_Whale_Identification/README.md

 # Whale Identification Kaggle Challenge

-Refactored siamese twin approach detailed for previous challenge: https://www.kaggle.com/martinpiotte/whale-recognition-model-with-score-0-78563
+Siamese twin approach detailed for previous challenge: https://www.kaggle.com/martinpiotte/whale-recognition-model-with-score-0-78563 It was refactored and customized to be used for a new dataset, model is trained on my own Linux machine.

 Siamese twin neural network is a supervised metric learning architecture, once trained, it can be used to do one-shot classification on test image.
 Paper: https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf